Identifying Predatory Publishers: A Checklist

 Editorial board

-Do not confuse journals from the global south with deceptive journals
+Do not confuse journals from low- and middle-income countries with predatory journals

-In low- and middle-income countries, journal publishers may not have access to the resources to create impressive websites, register an ISSN, or maintain their own email server.
+In these countries, journal publishers may not have access to the resources to create impressive websites, register an ISSN, or maintain their own email server.
 A lack of resources should not disqualify these journals from your consideration if they are publishing high-quality research.
 A careful review of the journal’s articles and a discussion of the journal with your colleagues or supervisor will always be your best guide.

 Need further guidance or support?